or We Have Met the Enemy and It is Us

-Editor’s Note: Dr. Woodman is a retired university professor and US Army veteran.
+Dr. Woodman is a retired university professor and U.S. Army veteran.
 He wrote this for the younger members of his extended family–his children, grandchildren, nieces, and nephews.
+This first appeared in The Havok Journal on November 17, 2018.

 Recently, I have heard several close friends, professional colleagues, and family members express very similar laments as our dumpster fire of a Presidential election staggers to a conclusion.
 These people use somewhat different words, of course, but all echo a common theme: “What in the hell is going on in my country?”